hashicorp/nomad-pack/docs/writing-packs.md

 The `metadata.hcl` file contains important key value information regarding the pack.
 It contains the following blocks and their associated fields:

 - "app {url}" - The HTTP(S) url to the homepage of the application to provide a quick reference to the documentation and help pages.
-- "app {author}" - An identifier to the author and maintainer of the pack.
 - "pack {name}" - The name of the pack.
 - "pack {description}" - A small overview of the application that is deployed by the pack.
-- "pack {url}" - The source URL for the pack itself.
 - "pack {version}" - The version of the pack.
 - "dependency {name}" - The dependencies that the pack has on other packs.
 Multiple dependencies can be supplied.
 - "dependency {source}" - The source URL for this dependency.